← Back

 Just, maybe, note down some kind of recovery key or add an emergency contact.
 (This reminds me that I should probably do that.)

-It’s reasonably secure, with E2EE enabled.
+It’s reasonably secure, with E2EE available (you need to enable Advanced Data Protection).

 Cons